MarthaA6/ORANGE-HRM-LIVE/README.md

 - Note: The login credentials is displayed on the login page.

 SIDE BAR:
-- I clicked the buttons (Admin, PIM, Leave, Time, Rrecruitment, My Info, Performance, Dashboard, Directory, Claim, and Buzz) on the side bar
+- I clicked the buttons (Admin, PIM, Leave, Time, Rrecruitment, My Info, Performance, Dashboard, Directory, Claim, and Buzz) on the side bar.
-- I clicked the buttons (Admin, PIM, Leave, Time, Rrecruitment, Performance, Maintenance, and Claim)  navigation bar
+- I clicked the navigation buttons for each buttons on the sidebar (Admin, PIM, Leave, Time, Rrecruitment, Performance, Maintenance, and Claim).

 ADMIN PAGE
 - I clicked the buttons (User Management, Jobs, Qualifications, Nationalities, Corporate Branding, and Configuration) on the navigation bar.